 It would have had to wait for who knows how long at this point.
 If it’s the divorce proceeding where the kids can know who’s going to have custody or visitation.
 The criminal defendant who’s in jail, a criminal defendant on bond who wants to get the case resolved or victims who’re waiting for that case to be resolved.
 All those things have happened as they would have in the old days.
 The other interesting thing is 17,000 separate meetings and the most any single judge has had is 250.
 If you think about that, it’s widespread usage across the state.
 We’re pleased with the work that the courts have done over the last couple of weeks.
 The people in Texas should be proud of the work that their judges have done.

 You can log onto a court hearing.
-Over 600 people were watching the Supreme Court’s oral argument.
-Their last oral argument had at one point 1,200 people on it watching.
+Earlier this week over 600 people were watching the Supreme Court’s oral argument.
+Their last oral argument had, at one point, 1,200 people on it watching.
 The court has been streaming its oral arguments for some time.
 We’ve never had that level of interest.
 It’s because people know it’s out there and they can find it easily on the YouTube channel.
 It’s a good thing if the public sees the work of its courts.
 We’ll see what stays around and what doesn’t.
 We can talk more about them.
 I’ve been saying my hashtag is #NotGoingBack.

 You all at OCA have played a big role in getting the judges comfortable with that technology.
 How have you reached out to the judges in the more rural counties?
 You hate to make assumptions about judges or anyone, but it’s not surprising that judges in Travis County or Tarrant County, Dallas County, Harris County would be easily transitioned to this technology.
 Judge Ferguson is the exception as far as rural counties go.
 He’s also been a leader in this area.
 What kind of communications did you have with the more rural judiciary to try to bring them into the fold on using Zoom?

 I’ll defend my rural buddies as a guy who grew up in rural Texas.
 It’s been great to watch them quickly embrace it.
 We’ve not had to pull anybody along for the most part.
 To some degree, the people in the rural areas see the bigger benefit of this.
-Thinking about many of those rural judges are circuit writing judges who have to drive hours and hours to go to their next courthouse over to do a half-day of hearings versus now they can sit in there in their house or their courtroom or wherever they’re at.
-They can do those.
+Thinking about many of those rural judges are circuit-riding judges who have to drive hours and hours to go to the next courthouse over to do a half-day of hearings versus now they can sit in their in their house or their courtroom or wherever they’re at and they can do those.
 They’ve quickly embraced that while they might not have been exposed to technology in the past and quickly taken that on now.